Ignat Kaneff Building, 4700 Keele Street, Toronto, Ontario, M3J 1P3

 In 2007, Osgoode became the first Canadian law school to adopt an innovative law-related public interest service requirement as a condition for graduation for all Osgoode students.
 Students must complete 40 hours of unpaid legal work in the public interest throughout their three years at Osgoode.
 Through OPIR, students have an opportunity to observe law in action in an expansive range of practice settings.
 OPIR engages students in active reflection on the obligation of the legal profession to foster the public interest and contribute to access to justice.

-Osgoode Hall Law School is regarded as one of the world’s top law faculties for excellence in research.
+Osgoode Hall Law School is regarded as one of the world’s top law faculties for excellence and leadership in research.
 We are home to a number of research centres and institutes and have other key partnerships that produce innovative research, attract visiting scholars, host events, and publish blogs.
 The following research centres and institutes are housed at Osgoode:

 - Canadian Forum on Civil Justice